 FTCA Administrative Complaint against CBP for Unlawfully Deportation of an Individual in Removal Proceedings

-In December of 2014, the subject of the complaint, who had lived in the US for over 15 years, was detained by ICE after an arrest, after which DHS moved to reinstate a prior order of removal.
+In December of 2014, Mr. Luna, who had lived in the US for over 15 years, was detained by ICE after an arrest, after which DHS moved to reinstate a prior order of removal.
 In 2015, he passed a reasonable fear interview when an asylum officer found a significant possibility that he would be eligible for protection under the Convention Against Torture (CAT) due to his status as a target of two cartels.
 Accordingly, his case was referred to an Immigration Judge for withholding of removal proceedings and he was able to bond out of detention.
-After a competency hearing, the individual was found to be a Franco-Gonzalez class member due to his neurocognitive history and as such, was appointed counsel for immigration court.
+After a competency hearing, Mr. Luna was found to be a Franco-Gonzalez class member due to his neurocognitive history and as such, was appointed counsel for immigration court.

-While awaiting his next hearing, the individual traveled to Hidalgo, Texas to visit family.
-Border Patrol agents detained him as he was walking back from a party, assuming he was traveling with another larger group that had been walking nearby.
+While awaiting his next hearing, Mr. Luna traveled to Hidalgo, Texas to visit family.
+Border Patrol agents detained him as he was walking back from a gathering, assuming he was traveling with another larger group that had been walking nearby.
 The agents transported him to a detention center and refused to listen when he asserted he was already in removal proceedings and wished to speak to his lawyer.
 He spent at least two full days and nights in a detention center, constantly insisting to officers on speaking to his attorney, to no avail.
 Officers demanded that he sign a form agreeing to deportation, even at one time falsely assuring him his next court hearing had been “cancelled.”
-The officers kept the immigration court documents the individual showed them and forcibly removed him to Mexico.
+The officers kept the immigration court documents Mr. Luna showed them and forcibly removed him to Mexico.

 Counsel: Northwest Immigrant Rights Project